Year 5 Addition And Year 6 Addition Interventions: How To Identify and Fix The Most Common Gaps

 If not, children can draw, where necessary, their amounts.
 This may just be needed when looking at multiple carrying/exchanging or not at all:

 3. Children then need practice with increasing challenge when calculating.
+This is achieved not only by working with increasingly large numbers.
 It is recommended that difficulty is judged by the complexity in carrying/exchanging rather than the size of number.
 For example, 9164 + 948 is more challenging than 38,472 + 32,259.

 4. Now you can start begin to introduce word problems involving formal written addition so children do not see this method in isolation from the type of questions they will get at end of year tests.
 The occasional subtraction or multiplication problem could be given (without having to calculate) to ensure children are actually having to think about if the method being learnt is the correct one to use.